awesome-selfhosted/awesome-selfhosted-data/.github/ISSUE_TEMPLATE/addition.md

   - Nodejs
   - Deb
   - Docker
-# required, see tags/ for the full list of tags
+# required, see https://github.com/awesome-selfhosted/awesome-selfhosted-data/tree/master/tags for the full list of tags
 tags:
   - Automation
-  - Calendar
+  - Calendar & Contacts - CalDAV or CardDAV Servers
+  - Bookmarks and Link Sharing
-  - File synchronization
+  - Pastebins
 # required if the software depends on a third-party service outside the user's control, else remove
 depends_3rdparty: yes
 # optional, link to an interactive demo of the software